heutelbeck/sapl-policy-engine/sapl-documentation/1_5_AccessingAttributes.md

 - Must use eager evaluation operators (`&`, `|`) instead of lazy operators (`&&`, `||`)
 - Cannot contain PIP attribute lookups (`<finder.name>`)
 - Should be fast to evaluate for efficient policy indexing
-- Typically checks resource type and action
+- Typically, checks resource type and action

 **Body rules:**
 - Can use lazy evaluation operators (`&&`, `||`) for efficiency